Introduction:

 Eligibility:

-- A Master's degree in East Asian Studies, Comparative Literature, or related fields.
+- A Master's degree in East Asian Studies, Chinese Studies, Comparative Literature, or related fields.

-- Strong academic background and research experience in East Asian cultures, literatures, or related disciplines.
+- Strong academic background and research experience in Chinese literature, language, or cultural studies.

-- Writing samples or research proposals demonstrating scholarly potential and interests in East Asian languages and literatures.
+- Writing samples or research proposals showcasing scholarly potential and interests in Chinese Studies.

 Completion Time: